General course information

 All of the CPD courses have a printed manual provided.
 The Certificate in Coaching and the Primary Certificate in Stress Management each have a set book provided by the Centres, the cost of which is included in the course fees.
 Many of the courses have pre-reading provided in electronic format and hard copies of articles provided during the course.
 Any materials including manuals that are provided as hard copies are not provided in electronic form.

 The International Academy for Professional Development and affiliated centres retain copyright of all materials and course design.
-Students and delegates are given permission to photocopy client/coachee handouts and worksheets for their clients and coachees only.
+Learners and delegates are given permission to photocopy client/coachee handouts and worksheets for their clients and coachees only.
 Material and manuals are not licensed for electronic distribution or re-sale.

 CONTINUING PROFESSIONAL DEVELOPMENT